tenorviol/node-facebook-sdk/readme.md

 > on the Facebook developer site.

 I retain the open source apache license of the original SDK.
-The node.js Facebook SDK is licensed under the Apache Licence, Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0.html).
+The node.js Facebook SDK is licensed under the Apache License, Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0.html).

 Usage